daveposh/scripts/README.md

 ```

 This will:
-- Upload the certificate
+1. Upload the certificate
+2. Display certificate details
+3. Prompt whether to associate with hostname
+4. If yes:
-- Replace any existing associations for the hostname
+   - Replace any existing associations
+   - Verify the association
-- Display the certificate and association details
+   - Display association details
+5. If no:
+   - Display Zone ID for future use
-- Save the results to a log file
+6. Save results to log file

 ### Using Legacy API Key Authentication